zjinb/OnyxAndroidSample/README.md

 If the device supports touch, you scribble with your fingers.
 * [ScribbleTouchScreenDemoActivity](app/sample/src/main/java/com/onyx/android/sample/ScribbleTouchScreenDemoActivity.java): example of [Scribble API](doc/Scribble-API.md) from [EpdController](doc/EpdController.md) for IMX6 devices

+## 5. Other API
+* **DictionaryUtils** to query word in dictionary, for more details to see [DictionaryActivity](./app/sample/src/main/java/com/onyx/android/sample/DictionaryActivity.java)